pr4shan7/learn-to-code/mastering-programming-skills/1-power-of-unix-commands.md

 ## 11. head
-Shows lines from the begining of file (opposite of tail)
+Shows lines from the beginning of file (opposite of tail)

 #### Useful commandline options:
     -n value: shows the first value number of lines